Tomaqa/maxcube-client/README.md

 You can also run `bin/console`, if you want to to handle objects yourself.

 Yet there are sample servers: `bin/sample_server` (TCP) and `bin/sample_socket` (UDP), but only with very basic features.
 However, they can be used to try simple connection with client.

+## Documentation

+Project is documented using YARD.

+MAX!
+Cube protocol itself is not documented here though.
+You should have a look [here](https://github.com/Bouni/max-cube-protocol), where I derived vast of specifications from.

 ## Development